A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 Hard landing left passengers ‘upside down hanging like bats’

-Pete Koukov, a passenger on the Delta plane, said he “didn’t know anything was the matter” until they hit the ground — which he described as a hard landing.
+Pete Koukov, a passenger on the plane, said he “didn’t know anything was the matter” until they were on the ground.

 “We hit the ground, and we were sideways, and then we were upside down hanging like bats,” Koukov told CNN’s Brianna Keilar.

+Video of the crash does not appear to show the usual “flare” of the jet, where the pilot pulls the nose up just before landing, exposing the wings to more air resistance.

+“There was no attempt to flare at all, which slows the plane down,” said CNN aviation analyst Mary Schiavo, a former inspector general of the Department of Transportation.

-Images showed the plane flipped upside down with its wheels in the air on a snowy runway.
-The pilot of a medical helicopter in the area described the aircraft as “upside down and burning.”
+The pilot of a medical helicopter told air traffic controllers the aircraft was “upside down and burning.”

 Koukov said he was able to unbuckle his seat belt, push himself to the ground and then walk out of the plane, but some others needed help getting down from their seats.